cillyk/GE1-Assignment/readme.md

  - The tank is decorated randomly start of the project.
  - These decorations vary in position, amount, size and rotation.
  - There is a Fish you can control by pressing E and then you can move around the tank and view it in 3rd person with water like physics.
+ - When controlling the fish an audio effect will play and the music will be muffled (simulating underwater sound)
  - The fish inside the tank can be collided with by the playable fish or generated decorations and will adjust their path to avoid the collisions.
  - Project can be run in both VR and regular desktop mode (Did not have access to VR hardware so implementation is based on XR emulation).